cristianoliveira/rufregle/README.md

 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request

-After that include your name in "Autors" section!
+After that include your name in "Authors" section!

 License
 ====